A Week in Whistler: Mountains, Bikes, and the Best Apres-Ski Scene in North America

 CAD 2,255 (~$1,650 USD)

-The poutine at Zog's was the best value at CAD 14.
-The waffles at Crystal Hut were the best memory per dollar.
+The poutine at Zog's is the best value at CAD 14.
+The waffles at Crystal Hut are the best memory per dollar.

 Bring layers.
 Bring an appetite.
 Leave your credit card limit anxiety at the border.